State University of New York Student Assembly

-The State University of New York Student Assembly (SUNYSA) is the university-wide student government for the 64 institutions of the State University of New York (SUNY).
+The Student Assembly of the State University of New York, commonly referred to as the SUNY Student Assembly (SUNY SA), is the university-wide student government for the 64 institutions of the State University of New York (SUNY).
 It is empowered by Article XVII of the policies of the SUNY Board of Trustees to represent student concerns, elect the student member of the Board, and to act as a communications network between campus student leaders.
+The President of SUNY SA also serves as a voting member of the Boards of Trustees of both the State University of New York (SUNY) and the Higher Education Services Corporation (HESC).

 Organization

-SUNY Student Assembly consists of the assembly, the Executive Board, the President's Cabinet, Executive Committee and the General Assembly.
+SUNY Student Assembly consists of the assembly, the Executive Board, the President's Cabinet, Executive Committee and the General Assembly which is chaired by the Parliamentarian.
 The assembly consists of representatives from each campus, the President as Chair and standing committee delegates.
 The Executive Board consists of the elected officers.
 The President's Cabinet consists of a Chief of Staff, Parliamentarian, Executive Director's that oversee a "student voices team", "public relations team", and a "policy team."
 Each of these Executive Directors have a staff of deputy directors that carry out various tasks that correspond with their respective roles.
 The Executive Committee consists of the officers, elected representatives, and standing committee delegates.
-Lastly, the General Assembly consists of about 112 voting delegates that represent the 1.3 million students of the State University of New York vis a vis their respect campus student government organization across the 64 campuses.
+Lastly, the General Assembly consists of about 300 voting delegates that represent the 3 million students of the State University of New York vis a vis their respect campus student government organization across the 64 campuses.

+Parliamentarian

+The Parliamentarian of the SUNY Student Assembly serves as the presiding officer for official business meetings of the General Assembly and Executive Committee, in accordance with the Assembly’s Bylaws.
+The Parliamentarian is responsible for advising the body on matters of parliamentary procedure, ensuring compliance with Article XVII of the SUNY Board of Trustees Policies and the Assembly’s governing documents, and maintaining procedural integrity during debate, voting, and elections.

+The Parliamentarian also chairs the Rules Committee, which reviews resolutions for compliance with governing authority and adjudicates procedural and election-related disputes.
+In this role, the Parliamentarian functions as the chief procedural officer of the Assembly, safeguarding due process and neutrality in its proceedings.